 Can you feel it?
-Does it keep you awake at night like me?
-This Solstice, this year-end, this Mercury retrograde, this call to notice, this cry from our Earth and all her children, does it keep you laying there or waken you in the wee hours with the feeling of precipice, of now-it must be now.
+Does it keep you awake at night?
+This approach to Solstice, this year-end, this Mercury retrograde, this call to notice, this ongoing cry from Earth, does it keep you sleepless or awaken you in the wee hours with the feeling of now it must be now?

-I listen at night to the silence or the wind as it stirs.
-The stars blink Morse code in some galactic language outside my window.
-The shade is always open so I don’t miss a sign.
-My guess is that the message is the one the crop circles sing when you stand inside them.
-“We are all related.
-Please remember.”
+The stars blink some galactic language Morse code outside.
+My guess is that their message is the one the crop circles sing when you stand inside them.
+“We are all related.”

-This Solstice I find myself looking back on all that I have taken for granted, on that which is slipping away – our innocence, our ability to hear the Earth, to see the Morse code at night, to remember where the water came from as it pours out our faucet or down our toilet.
+This December I find myself looking back on that which I have taken for granted, that which is slipping away – our innocence, our ability to hear the Earth, to recognize the Morse code at night or to remember where the water that pours out the faucet or flushes down the toilet came from.